acts-project/acts/docs/core/eventdata/tracks.md

 vector backend, which stores the offset into measurement and covariance matrix vector, and ensures its size is consistent.

-In both above cases, the *absence* of the value can be indicated by setting the indices to the sentinel value `kInvalid`.
+In both cases above, the *absence* of the value can be indicated by setting the indices to the sentinel value `kInvalid`.
 The backend also has query methods that test if the index is invalid and return a boolean.